Little Italy’s Past

 Today Little Italy is one of the city of Cleveland neighborhoods that attract thousands of visitors each year to experience its historical charm and frequent it's many restaurants, shops and galleries.
 Little Italy is a trendy, upscale center for art, dining, and gracious living in and old world neighborhood.
 Though many of the residents are not of Italian descent, The organizations of Little Italy actively work to promote their Italian Heritage and protect the cultural identity that so many have a connection to.

-In the community where the macaroni machine was invented in 1906, visitors will find many attractions such as the, Shops at Murray Hill School , Holy Rosary Catholic Church, Montessori School at Holy Rosary numerous award winning restaurants, artists' studios and shops.
+In the community where the macaroni machine was invented in 1906, visitors will find many attractions such as the, Shops at Murray Hill School , Holy Rosary Catholic Church, Cleveland Montessori School, numerous award winning restaurants, artists' studios and shops.